Trovemaster/TROVE/docs/source/refinement.rst

     J 1
     end

+As discussed above, the refinement procedure requires matrix elements of the :math:`H_0` Hamiltonian and so eigenfunctions for each :math:`J` of interest must  be computed.

 After step 3, in the case of the refinements, in the control block  we skip step 4 (``intensities``) and start step 5 (``fitpot``), at which matrix elements of the expansion terms :math:`\left(\xi_1^i \xi_2^j \xi_3^k ...\right)^A` are computed on the final ro-vibrational eigenfunctions obtained at step 3 for the *ab initio* model, for all values of :math:`J` and all symmetries considered.
 A typical Step 5 ``control`` block has the following structure:
 ::